JoelSanchez/fqcss/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/fqcss.svg)](https://clojars.org/fqcss)

-### Warning: at this time, this library is in development.
-Refrain from using it.

 *Abstract:*

 I developed this because I wanted a simple alternative to other popular CSS modules solutions for CLJ/CLJS (found them too limited or too awkward). fqcss works by replacing namespaced keywords in CSS files with generated CSS classes.